Medal for Humane Action

-The Medal for Humane Action is a military award of the United States Armed Forces which was created by an act (63 Stat.
+The Medal for Humane Action was a military award of the United States Armed Forces which was created by an act (63 Stat.
 477) of the United States Congress on July 20, 1949.
 The medal recognizes those military service members who performed extended duty in support of the Berlin Airlift.
 The medal is based on the design of the Berlin Airlift Device.